mdehling/dockerfiles/README.md

     $ docker build -t mdehling/ms-python-extra:1-3.10 .
     $ docker push mdehling/ms-python-extra:1-3.10

+The first time, you will have to authenticate with docker:

+    $ docker login -u $DOCKER_USER -p $DOCKER_ACCESS_TOKEN

 FYI, this is my current build system:

     $ uname -a